amitrrao/grocery-store-api/README.md

 # grocery-store-app

 ### Description
 This is an exercise to implement a simple Grocery Store application.
-This is implemented as a simple REST based Java web service that requires the location of an input file (.json format) as a commandline parameter.
+This is implemented as a REST based Java web service that takes as input, the location of an input file (.json format) as a commandline parameter.
 This application populates an embedded Apache Derby database with test data coming from the input.json file in the com.exercise.webapp.data package.
 It uses [Spring boot](https://projects.spring.io/spring-boot/) under the covers with Apache Tomcat as its webserver.
 The default Tomcat port for this application is 4020.
 If this needs to be changed, you can modify application.properties file under the src/main/resources/ folder.

 The API design follows a Builder pattern to build a Json specific GroceryItem object that can be sent back as an HTTP response object.

-The application logs can be found at logs/exercise.log.
+The application logs can be found here: logs/exercise.log.

 ### System Requirements:
  * [Java 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)